Scotiabank Sales Salary in Greater Toronto Area | CA$91.4K-CA$216K+ | Levels.fyi

 The median Sales compensation in Greater Toronto Area package at Scotiabank totals CA$216K per year.
-View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company